 Scared Stiff is a haunted house yarn with a heavy debt to Poltergeist and House directed by Richard Friedman, whose best known movie is probably Phantom of the Mall: Erik's Revenge.
-This one is... not nearly as good as any of its inspirations, nor is it as fun as Phantom, as far as I can remember that one.
-It tries, though, bless its cheesy, poorly acted heart.
+This one is... not nearly as good as either of its main inspirations, nor is it as fun as Phantom, as far as I can remember that one.
+It tries, though, bless its cheesy, poorly acted heart - and that counts for a lot.

 His white man rage only got worse when a bunch of rebellious slaves magic'd him into slowly becoming a monster.
-Perhaps recognizing that turning a human monster into a literal one with ill-defined supernatural powers isn't the best of ideas, the slaves gave Elizabeth, George's saintly wife an amulet to protect herself and their son.
+Perhaps recognizing that turning an all-too human monster into a wrathful, literal one with ill-defined supernatural powers isn't the best of ideas, the plantation slaves gave Elizabeth, George's saintly wife an amulet to protect herself and their son.

 Couple hundred years later, a doctor (Andrew Young) buys the house and moves into it with his famous pop star girlfriend Kate (Mary Page Keller, a veteran TV actress who classes up the movie a little) and her young son.
 While Kate starts seeing the ghost of George everywhere, her boyfriend becomes more and more of a douche, until... eh, you can probably see where this is going.